divyadhimaan/system-design-playground/concepts/distributed-consensus.md

 ### 7. Two-Phase Protocol

 The protocol works in **two distinct phases**:
 #### Phase 1: Locking
 - Servers **request the log line** and attempt to **lock it** by claiming ownership.

 #### Phase 2: Writing
-- The server that successfully locks the line **performs the write** operation.
+- The server that successfully locks the line performs the write operation.

-- Only **one server can own and write** to a particular log line at a time.
+- Only one server can own and write to a particular log line at a time.
-- This prevents **inconsistencies and write conflicts**.
+- This prevents inconsistencies and write conflicts.

 ### 8. Maintaining Consensus
 - Both the **log line ownership** and the **write operation** must be acknowledged by a **majority (at least 2/3) of the database servers**.